rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 6. Run the `dev-todolist-api-build` to trigger the backend pipeline.
 While this is building, check our front end app and see if it has deployed successfully.

-6. To check the deployment in OpenShifty; open the console and go to your `dev` namespace.
+6. To check the deployment in OpenShift; open the console and go to your `dev` namespace.
 You should see the deployment was successful; hit the URL to open the app (the screenshot below has both apps deployed).
 ![ocp-deployment](../images/exercise2/ocp-deployment.png)

 6. If it has been a success we should see our dummyData.
 This is because there is no backend deployed.